DOC Summer 2026 Heat Action Plan

 TEMPERATURE MONITORING & HIGH-HEAT PROTOCOLS

-Staff in every housing area monitor individuals in custody for signs of heat-related illness.
-Additionally, CHS is available 24/7 to care for any individual experiencing heat-related symptoms or who wish to clarify their heat sensitivity status.
+Staff in every housing area monitors individuals in custody for signs of heat-related illness.
+Additionally, CHS is available 24/7 to care for any individual experiencing heat-related symptoms or who wishes to clarify their heat sensitivity status.

-The Department conducts daily temperature monitoring in the restricted housing units, mental health units, air-conditioned units, non-air-conditioned units, and medical clinics.
-Temperature reports are submitted to the Assistant Commissioner for Environmental Health, Assistant Commissioners of the facilities, Wardens and Tour Commanders of each facility.
+The Department conducts daily temperature monitoring in the restricted housing units, mental health, air-conditioned units and medical clinics.
+Temperature reports are submitted to the Assistant Commissioner for Environmental Health, Wardens and Tour Commanders of each facility.
+The Department’s Office of Constituent and Grievance Services will monitor and report all heat-related grievances from all sources daily to executive leadership so that all reports can be addressed immediately and in real time.

 One shower station per non-air-conditioned housing area is designated as a cool shower station to encourage individuals to take cool showers.